-Creating a successful and effective parenting plan in Pennsylvania will protect your rights, the health and well-being of your children, and save you untold frustration and difficulty.
+Creating a successful and effective parenting plan in Pennsylvania will protect your rights, the health, and the well-being of your children and save you untold frustration and difficulty.
 Developing the parenting plan and ensuring it complies with Pennsylvania law is an important part of your divorce and your post-divorce life.
 Many times a parenting plan can be negotiated and agreed to by the parties.
 When it cannot, your lawyers can ask the court to use your suggested plan.

 When you have children and are getting divorced, you need an experienced Pennsylvania custody attorney at your side to protect both you and your children's rights.
 You do not have to face this difficult time alone.